undb-io/docs/src/content/docs/field-types/date.md

 ### 2. Display Format

 - **Customizable Formats**: Dates can be displayed in various formats (e.g., YYYY-MM-DD, MM/DD/YYYY, DD/MM/YYYY) depending on your preferences or regional standards.
 This ensures that the data is presented in a way that is most intuitive for your users.
+- **Time Inclusion Option**: You can choose whether to include time along with the date.
+When time is included, a time picker will be available for precise time selection.

 ### 3. Constraints